 Two female European beavers were released on 19th November 2011 into a completely secure 2.5 acre enclosure here at Blaeneinion.
 In Summer of 2013, one of the ladies was relocated to another enclosure, and our remaining female joined by a young male.
-They are getting on famously!
+They are getting on famously and we are hoping to see some kits in May 2014!!
 The project is so far privately funded, and we hope to become a charity this year (once I get round to the paperwork! - any help with this would be much appreciated!)

 Left: munching on fresh willow shoots.
 Above: A newly felled stump surrounded by 'beaver chips'.
 Below left: The lodge, where they sleep in the day time and take food to eat in safety.
 Below right: More coppicing activity.

-The first of 2 hides is being completed, and using wainey edged boards from locally produced Red Cedar, the hide is perfectly placed to get a close up view of their 'breakfast' activities and is not part of the menu.
+The first of 2 hides is complete, and using wainey edged boards from locally produced Red Cedar, the hide is perfectly placed to get a close up view of their 'breakfast' activities and is not part of the menu.
 It smells wonderful too!

 Apples and carrots are a favoured sweet treat, and if 'skewered' on bamboo canes and pushed into the ground, provide a dexterity challenge for these huge rodents and prevents them scurrying straight back to the lodge to eat in private.